mtaylor/undercloud-live/README.md

 1. On the control node, edit /etc/sysconfig/undercloud-live-config and set all the defined environment variables in the file.
 Rememver to set
    $UNDERCLOUD_MACS based on the output from when nodes.sh was run earlier.
-Then run undercloud-metadata on the control node, and refresh the metadata.
+Then run undercloud-metadata on the control node, and refresh the configuration.

         undercloud-metadata
         os-collect-config --one-time

 1. On the leaf node, edit /etc/sysconfig/undercloud-live-config and set all the defined environment variables in the file.
-Then run undercloud-metadata on the leaf node, and refresh the metadata.
+Then run undercloud-metadata on the leaf node, and refresh the configuration.

         undercloud-metadata
         os-collect-config --one-time

+1. Copy over images, or build them on the control node for the deploy kernel and overcloud images.
+You will need the following images to exist on the control node.

+        /opt/stack/images/overcloud-control.qcow2
+        /opt/stack/images/overcloud-compute.qcow2
+        /opt/stack/images/deploy-ramdisk.initramfs
+        /opt/stack/images/deploy-ramdisk.kernel

+1. On the control node, load the images into glance.

+        /opt/stack/undercloud-live/bin/images.sh

-1. On the control node, setup the baremetal nodes.
+1. On the control node, run the script to setup the baremetal nodes, and define the baremetal flavor.

-        baremetal-2node.sh
+        /opt/stack/undercloud-live/bin/baremetal-2node.sh

 ### Live Image Additional Info